ROCm/rocMLIR/README.md

 ninja check-rocmlir
 ```

-If you will be targetting a MI-100, MI-200, or other system that supports
+By default, xdlops tests are enabled on MI-100, MI-200, and any other system
-mfma instructions, add the flag `-DROCMLIR_DRIVER_XDLOPS_TEST_ENABLED=1 `
+that supports mfma instructions.
+xdlops tests are disabled on GPUs that do not support mfma instructions.
+To disable xdlops tests on GPUs that supports mfma instructions,
-to the `cmake` invocation above.
+add `-DROCMLIR_GEN_FLAGS="-mfma=off"` to the `cmake` invocation above.

 To not actually run the tests, use `check-rocmlir-build-only`.